mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step4.md

 Run `kubectl port-forward jenkins-0 8080:8080 --address 0.0.0.0 -n jenkins`{{execute}} to expose the application.
 Open a new window again by clicking `Display 8080`, login user the same `admin` username and the same password as before.
 You should be able to see that the application version in the bottom right is `Jenkins 2.289.1` now.
 Exit the port-forward by pressing `Control+C` in the terminal.

 You can run  `kubectl get all -n jenkins`{{execute}} and see all the Kubernetes resources deployed by Helm.
-This is a simple application but Helm provides easier management for complicated applications that can be composed of several resources without the need to keep track of multiple YAML files.